Malik04121/kalpas_asssignment/README.md

 ### Testing the API

-1. **Postman Collection**: Import the Postman collection using the URL: [Postman Collection Import URL] (replace with your actual URL).
+1. **Postman Collection**: Import the Postman collection using the URL: https://api.postman.com/collections/24009787-61bc7de8-01fc-466e-86b7-47e3f4bf94b2?access_key=PMAT-01J62SQA568K0KRKHK60FMQKV8(replace with your actual URL).
+2. Import Postman Collection using above url.

-2. **Testing**: You can test the API endpoints using Postman or any other API testing tool.
+3. **Testing**: You can test the API endpoints using Postman or any other API testing tool.